Farrel-Faridzi/Business-Dataset/README.md

 # business-database-postgresql

-Business Database converted to PostgreSQL with snake_case naming conventions — includes schema and seed data for 8 tables.
+Business Database converted to PostgreSQL with snake_case naming conventions, includes schema and seed data for 8 tables.
 Made with love by yours truly.

 ## Overview